digitalspacestdio/homebrew-docker-compose-akeneo3/README.md

 docker-compose-magento up -d
 ```

+> Application will be available by following link: http://localhost:30280/

 ## Option.2 Starting already exists project from git and local sql dump

 1. Clone the project source code